 While choosing a turntable, take a note to a phonograph cartridge that is one of the decisive factors for getting perfect sound as a result.
-The poor-quality cartridge renders high-end amps or speakers useless when playing your vinyl.
+As it plays your vinyl, even high-end amps or speakers are useless because of the poor-quality cartridge.
 So how to choose the best phono cartridge?

-Phono cartridges, whether expensive or budget, come in various shapes and sizes and are designed as electromechanical transducers for playing records.
+Whether it deals with an expensive or a budget phono cartridge, they are produced in various shapes and sizes and are made as an electromechanical transducer to play records.
 To discover which one will be the best phono cartridge for your turntable and records, read the following reviews of the most popular models on the market.

 What is a Phono Cartridge?